SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 12 December, 2024
+### 📅 Friday, 13 December, 2024
 ------
 ### Events
 ------
-Here are some events that typically occur in the United States around December 12th:
+Here are a few events that typically occur around December 13th in the USA, although it's important to note that these can vary year by year:

-- **National Poinsettia Day**: Celebrated annually on December 12th, this day honors the poinsettia plant, which is widely associated with Christmas and the holiday season.
-The date marks the death anniversary of Joel Roberts Poinsett, the American botanist and diplomat who introduced the plant to the U.S. from Mexico.

-- **Feast of Our Lady of Guadalupe**: This religious
+- **Holiday Season Events**: Many cities and towns host holiday parades, Christmas markets, and festive lighting ceremonies throughout December.

+- **Hanukkah Celebrations**: Depending on the year, Hanukkah may fall around this time, featuring menorah lightings and community gatherings.

+- **School Holiday Programs**: Schools often host
 ### Positive Qoute
 ------
-"🌟 Shine bright, believe in your magic, and embrace every new day with a smile! 😊✨"
+"Embrace the glorious mess that you are! 🌟✨ Keep shining, beautiful soul! 💖😊"